Gaza's living conditions threaten the lives of Palestinian children and babies

 MSF teams face an overwhelming number of patients: between June and October 2024, 3,421 babies and children aged under 5 were treated by MSF at the inpatient paediatric ward in Nasser hospital, with almost a quarter (22 percent) related to diarrhoea and 8.9 percent to meningitis.

-During the same period, 168 newborn babies less than 1 month old, and more than 10,800 children between 1 and 5 years old, were admitted at Nasser for upper respiratory tract infections.
-Moreover, around 1,294 children aged between 1–5 years old were admitted in Nasser for lower respiratory tract infection with around 459 pneumonia cases.
+During the same period, 168 newborn babies less than 1 month old, and more than 10,800 children between one and five years old, received consultations in the emergency room of Nasser Hospital for upper respiratory tract infections.
+Moreover, around 1,294 children aged between one and five were admitted in Nasser for lower respiratory tract infection, around 459 were pneumonia cases.

 A year of war has decimated health system and access to care